 Frequently Asked Questions

-Your bill depends on both production and usage.
-High consumption, seasonal changes, time-of-use rates, or recent utility rate increases can all keep your bill elevated even when your panels are working normally.
+Bills depend on both production and usage.
+High consumption, seasonal changes, time-of-use rates, or utility rate increases can maintain elevated bills even when panels are working correctly.

 It may be powered off or experiencing a fault.
-Check breakers and disconnects first.
-If everything is ON and the screen is still blank, call a professional.
+Check breakers and disconnects first; contact a professional if the screen remains blank after checking.

 Yes.
-Systems with microinverters or optimizers allow individual panel failures without affecting the entire system — which is why panel-level monitoring is valuable.
+Systems with microinverters or power optimizers allow individual panel failures without a full system shutdown.
+Panel-level monitoring will reveal which units have stopped producing.

 Final Thoughts